KRISACHAN/ying-web/README.md

 Now, it's running on [https://events.krissarea.com](https://events.krissarea.com)

+And, I am considering to change its name to `@ying-web/ying-christian`.

+But, Now, I should finish the rewrite of `@ying-web/ying-events` by `React` first.

 ### [https://www.krissarea.com](https://www.krissarea.com)

 As an entry domain of mine, I want to make it more beautiful and useful.